-THIS YEAR: Junior point guard Robert Sandoval returns from a redshirt season with two full seasons of eligibility remaining ...
-Intends to use the extra year in school to pursue a master's degree after he completes his undergraduate business program ...
+THIS YEAR: Senior point guard Robert Sandoval holds the key to a season of high expectations for an Azusa Pacific squad that expects to contend for a PacWest title and NCAA postseason berth ...
+Displays the savvy veteran leadership of a seasoned fifth-year senior and is among Division II's best all-around point guards ...
 Leads the team on the floor by directing traffic both offensively, defensively, and in dead ball situations ...
 Sets the tone for the team with his toughness and tenacity ...
-Returns to action after continued improvement with his strength, speed, and mental toughness ...
-Understands what it takes to make the game easy for those around him ...
-Displays a willingness to attack the basket but can also hurt a defense with reliable perimeter shooting.
+Consistently developed and improved his strength, speed, and mental toughness throughout his career and possesses outstanding athleticism ...
+Has an advanced understanding of the game and the ability to make the game easy for those around him ...
+Displays a willingness to attack the basket but can also hurt a defense with excellent shooting range.

 2012-13 (redshirt): Practiced with the team and attended classes while redshirting the season.